 West AfricaERIKS Development Partner

-ERIKS works mainly in some of the poorest rural areas of Burkina Faso, complemented by work among children living in the streets of the capital Ouagadougou.
-The rights of the child to health, protection and education are strengthened through for instance improved resilience of vulnerable communities and by combatting sexual violence, child marriages and FGM.
+ERIKS’ efforts in Burkina Faso, is focused on the most marginalized and vulnerable children.
+The rights of the child to health, protection and education are primary focus areas as well as improved resilience of vulnerable communities and combatting sexual violence, child marriages and Female Genital Mutilation (FGM).

 ERIKS Regional Office

 Ouagadougou, Burkina Faso